-If you will be traveling outside the U.S. during Spring Break and the signature on page 3 of your I-20 form OR in the lower right corner of your DS-2019 form has expired, be sure to have your I-20/DS-2019 signed by an advisor at the Davis International Center before you leave the U.S. Travel signatures are valid for reentry to the US for one year from the date of the last signature.
+If you will be traveling outside the U.S. during the Break and the signature on page 3 of your I-20 form OR in the lower right corner of your DS-2019 form has expired, you must have your I-20/DS-2019 signed by an advisor at the Davis International Center before you leave the U.S. Travel signatures are valid for reentry to the US for one year from the date of the last signature.

 U.S. Citizenship and Immigration Services (USCIS) announced on April 7 that it has received a sufficient number of H-1B petitions to reach the statutory cap of 65,000 visas for fiscal year (FY) 2015.
 USCIS has also received more than the limit of 20,000 H-1B petitions filed under the advanced degree exemption.
 More

 There are a few variations of SCAM emails claiming to come from the United States Internal Revenue Service (IRS).
 The most recent one has a subject line of NEW YEAR-END-RESIDENT ALIEN TAX EXEMPTION UPDATE.
 This email falsely informs the recipient to complete a W-BEN Form and then fax the completed form to a specific fax number.
 The form requests personal information that the scammers can use to access the e-mail recipient’s bank or credit card account.